The main focus of this post is to show you how to buy Bitcoin at a cheap price in Nigeria.

 Would have said ‘bon appetit’ but it’s not food, right?

 So, ‘bon voyage’ should suffice as you set out on this ‘edu-taining’ journey.

 Exchanges and Types

 An Exchange(as the name implies) is a company that allows its users to exchange cryptocurrencies for fiat currency and other currencies.

 The companies serve as supermarkets for crypto enthusiasts.

 Just as you visit the market/supermarket to purchase your groceries, you can equally visit an exchange to acquire crypto coins.

-Following the evolution of Bitcoin in 2009 and the latter introduction of other altcoins, many companies were created specifically for the exchange of cryptocurrencies.
+Following the evolution of Bitcoin in 2009 and the later introduction of other altcoins, many companies were created specifically for the exchange of cryptocurrencies.

 At the moment, it is difficult to determine exactly the exact number of exchanges since there is no central body where the companies are registered and regulations differ from country to country.

-But as at the moment of writing this post, we have 285 exchanges tracked on coinmarketcap with 2980 cryptocurrencies and 20,891 markets.
+But as of the moment of writing this post, we have 285 exchanges tracked on coinmarketcap with 2980 cryptocurrencies and 20,891 markets.